Dates and Times

 - Labour, healthcare, and welfare during COVID-19

-There will be opportunities to present your paper, gain feedback, develop your networks and keep the discussion going throughout the conference.
+There will also be opportunities to present your paper, gain feedback, develop your networks and keep the discussion going throughout the conference and its parallel paper sessions.

 - Michaela Trippl, Austria (University of Vienna)